Keeping Silence / Taking a "Vow of Silence"

 - Let people know that you will not communicate with them during this time.
 Keeping silence includes forgoing written communications and physical gestures.
-It’s not so much the talking, as any type of communication that can be so turbulent and chaotic for people.
-So let people know that you won’t respond until such and such a time/date.
+It’s not purely focused on talking as any type of communication can be turbulent and chaotic for people.
+So, let people know that you won’t respond until a particular time/date.

 - Begin your period of silence by closing your eyes, breathing deeply, and getting clear about your reasons for keeping silence.
 What do you want to get out of this practice period?

 - Keep silence.
 Remember that this means not engaging in any type of communication.
 If you see other people, you may even wish to look downward so as to avoid eye contact.

 - Enjoy this time alone in your sacred container of silence.